QuantiModo/quantimodo-sdk-javascript/docs/VariablesApi.md

 quantimodo_oauth2.accessToken = 'YOUR ACCESS TOKEN';

 var apiInstance = new Quantimodo.VariablesApi();

-var taggedVariableId = 56; // Number | Id of the tagged variable (i.e. Lollipop) you would like to get variables it can be tagged with (i.e. Sugar).
-Converted measurements of the tagged variable are included in analysis of the tag variable (i.e. ingredient).

-var tagVariableId = 56; // Number | Id of the tag variable (i.e. Sugar) you would like to get variables it can be tagged to (i.e. Lollipop).
-Converted measurements of the tagged variable are included in analysis of the tag variable (i.e. ingredient).

 var opts = {
   'includeCharts': true // Boolean | Highcharts configs that can be used if you have highcharts.js included on the page.
 This only works if the id or name query parameter is also provided.